 Are P.A./instrumental versions chargeable?

 This is on a case by case basis, normally they are completely free but a nominal fee may be charged for borderline “same” tracks.
+It is not typical for example to have an entire album of instrumental versions and as such a nominal fee may be charged for the extra time to work with them.
 It is discretionary.
 In any event they must be delivered in one and the same delivery to be classified as a free version.There are no exceptions to this rule as recalling settings later is time consuming and not possible within the scale of fees.

 How long does mastering take?

 Average turnaround 3-8 days, but this depends on integrity of files sent, payment being made, busyness of studio, if it’s a single, E.P. or album, speed of client response to communications / approving track previews and whether it is a stem mastering project.
 So it can vary.
 During busy periods longer times are to be expected and shorter turn around during less busy times.
 If you pay your music gets scheduled, if not other people can pay in between communications and come forwards in the schedule.
 I always try and accommodate deadlines but on the basis payment is made prior to works commencing.
 So far not a single deadline has been missed.